martin12333/Readable-Lisp-S-expressions/Install-howto.md

     --without-guile         disable support for guile
     --without-scsh          disable support for scsh
+    --without-clisp         disable support for clisp
-    --without-common-lisp   disable support for Common Lisp
+    --without-common-lisp   disable support for Common Lisp (including clisp and sbcl)

 In particular, if you won't be using Common Lisp, consider using the configure option "--without-common-lisp"... in which case you don't need to install and configure either ASDF or an implementation of Common Lisp.

+If you're using guile, configure should automagically figure out where to put libraries (aka the "guile site" directory).
+If it gets the wrong value, you can add GUILE_SITE=directory_name on the configure command line.
+See the INSTALL file for more details if you need them.

 If you change your mind later about your configuration options, just re-run configure with your new configuration options, and then run the later steps as described below (in particular, "make" and "make install").

 If you need more information (to configure it for unusual circumstances), run "./configure --help" or read the file "INSTALL".
+The file "config.log" logs what configure does, which can help you if configuration doesn't work as expected.

 Build
 =====